 Hurry Up and Wait: Chimps Feeding and Napping in the Treetops

-The UWA guides track chimps in Kibale Forest nearly everyday and get to know the patterns that these fascinating primates follow and their favored locations.
+The UWA guides track chimps in Kibale Forest Park nearly everyday and get to know the patterns that these fascinating primates follow and their favored locations.
 After another hour or so of searching for the chimps, we found two apes lounging high up in a tree.

 Tracking chimpanzees in Uganda is definitely a hurry-up and wait exercise.
 We had to hurry to find the chimps but then we had to wait patiently for them to come down from the trees.
 The chimps follow a fairly predictable pattern: leave the night nest, find food, feed in the treetops, come down to ground level to move through the forest, go back up to the treetops, bed down for the night.
 In total, we waited about 2 hours in a forest clearing while the chimps took their time feeding and resting.

-Lunch Visitors in Kibale National Forest
+Lunch Visitors in Kibale National Park

 Since the chimps were eating, our group thought it was the perfect time to have some lunch.
 When we pulled out the packed lunches provided by Kibale Forest Lodge, beautiful butterflies fluttered into view and perched on my backpack.
-I love amazing nature in its largest and smallest forms!
+I love the amazing nature in Uganda in its largest and smallest forms!

-A Red-Tailed Monkey Diversion in Kibale Forest
+A Red-Tailed Monkey Diversion in Kibale Forest Park

 Chimps Coming Down